 Building An Email List On eBayWhen I wrote this newsletter article, I originally jumped in and started explaining why you don't want to use eBay's newsletter service, and then went on to explain how to set up your own newsletter and get subscribers.
 But I think I need to tell you WHY HAVING A NEWSLETTER MAKES SENSE first.

-I'll ignore the last reason about not offering items outside eBay, because that's the real goal of having a newsletter - profiting from offering your readers products, and by itself is enough to make eBay a poor choice, but I will comment on the prohibition against email addresses.
+I'll ignore the last reason about not offering items outside eBay, because that's the real goal of having a newsletter - profiting from offering your readers products, and by itself is enough to make eBay a poor choice, but I will comment on the prohibition against replying.
 Allowing your readers to reply to your emails is very important because it helps you build rapport, and get feedback.
 In fact, many of you send me emails after I send out the newsletter.
 Your questions and emails help me understand your needs better.
 They also provide me with ideas for future articles.
-This is so important I started doing free eBay coaching sessions on Thursdays in order to get more feedback from you - my readers and students.
-I wouldn't spend two hours a week if it wasn't worth my time.
+Some of the emails I get are used posted here in the section on eBay Questions and Answers.

 Setting Up Your NewsletterNow that I've told you why you shouldn't use eBay's newsletter service, let me tell you how you can set up your own newsletter.
 The software that sends the email and manages the subscriber list is called an autoresponder.
 You have two options in selecting a type of autoresponder:

 I recommend you use a hosted solution.
 I started my own autoresponder company years ago and it was nightmare.
 I ended up paying someone to manage the software and keep the server off blacklists.
 You don't have to go through the hassle like I did.
-You can get an hosted autoresponder from reliable companies like AWeber and GetResponse for under $20 a month.
+You can get started with an hosted autoresponder from a reliable company like AWeber for under $30 a month.

 The Complete Guide To Setting Up And Running A Profitable Ezine